Collection Development Manual

 These factors should be considered:

-• The licence agreement (if present) should permit adequate access.
+• the licence agreement (if present) should permit access in accordance with CDM guidelines

-• In general, PC software is preferred to Apple Macintosh software.
+• in general, PC software is preferred to Apple Macintosh software, as QUT is a majority PC based institution

 Journals

 The Library gives preference to online access to journals over print format.
 Where possible, online journals are obtained under a site licence to allow access regardless of the client's location.
-Print titles are not duplicated across campuses unless justified by demand.
+Print titles are not duplicated across campuses.
 Approval of new journals is determined by whether those resources support the learning, teaching, and research needs of the University, and is subject to the availability of funds.
+Backsets of print or electronic journal issues are only purchased or subscribed if a current subscription is in place.

 Open Access Journals